 Biodiv solar parks seal only a minimal part of the built-up area with their posts and transformer stations and offer a high benefit for biodiversity, as this study of BNE and this DBU project also show.
 Biodiv solar parks are a benefit for flora and fauna.

-With current photovoltaic technology, it takes about 3 million hectares of arable land to generate 3,000 terawatt hours of energy per year.
-That is 100,000 biodiv solar parks, each with a size of 30 hectares.
 The biodiv solar parks are arranged according to nature conservation criteria so that they complement a transnational biotope network in a meaningful way.
 In this way, they make an important and necessary contribution to the reconnection of habitats and thus to the conservation of biological diversity in Germany.
 The money required for the biotope network from biodiv solar parks does not require any special funding, but is simply financed from the revenue from the sale of electricity.

 A biotope network of biodiv solar parks kills many birds with one stone: